Den-08/rsschool-cv/cv.md

-1. Neryupov Denis
+1. Hello!
+My name is Denis Neryupov.
-2. neryupov@rambler.ru
+2. Email: neryupov@rambler.ru
 3. I want to become a web developer.
 I am easy to learn, I like to work with computer technology, and I am polite in communicating with people.
 4. I studied Pascal, Delphi, PHP, SQL.
 5. Now I have no experience in software development and study at the Rolling Scopes School.